- who we are and how to contact us

-Registered in England with company number 1552113
+Registered in England and Wales with company number 1552113

-Information Commissioners Office registration number Z6651639.
+Information Commissioners Office registration number Z6651639

 You can get in touch with us in any of the following ways:

-By phone: 020 7928 8844
+- By phone: 020 7928 8844

-Through this website:
+- Through this website: https://www.kinandcarta.com

-By post: Kin and Carta plc, One Tudor Street, London, EC4Y 0AH
+- By post: Kin and Carta plc, One Tudor Street, London, EC4Y 0AH

-- Our website(s),
+- Our website(s)

 - Social media

-- Providing products or services to us
+- When you provide products or services to us

-- Requesting any of our goods, services, downloads or other information
+- Enquiring about or buying any of our goods, services, downloads or other products

 We will only use your personal information when the law allows us to.
 Most commonly, we will use your personal information in the following circumstances: